-In terms of bias, the projection method performs slightly worse as compared to the drop-one methods in finite samples.
-Also the projection method exhibits a greater standard error, consistent with the theoretical findings in Section~\ref{sec:drop-one-vs-proj-sd}.
-We can see that as we go on increasing the number of basis functions in the model, the standard error of the estimates also increases, which is meaningful as we are using more and more variables in the model, which should yield in higher standard error of the estimates, which shows that there is a bias-variance tradeoff here.
-A higher number of basis functions in the model can definitely help reduce the bias of the estimate, but at the cost of increasing the standard error.
+In terms of bias, the projection method performs worse as compared to the drop-one methods in finite samples.
+Also, the projection method exhibits a greater standard error.
+Both of these trends are consistent with the theoretical findings in Section~\ref{sec:drop-one-vs-proj-sd}.
+We can see that as the number of basis functions in the model increases, the standard error of the estimates also increases, illustrating a bias-variance tradeoff in the number of basis functions included: more basis functions will generally reduce the bias of the estimate, but at the cost of increasing the standard error due to more parameters being estimated.
 Overall, the drop-one candidates based mode estimator is much more robust to the number of basis functions used.
 The experiments in this section show that our mode estimator works well even with a misspecified basis, both when the exposure is rougher or smoother, and that using the drop-one candidate estimators generally leads to better performance than the projection-based candidate estimators.